FAQ - Frequently Asked Questions

 The new Children's Hospital will be adjacent to HealthPark Medical Center off Bass Road near the intersection of Summerlin Road.
 The site is centrally located within the region and utilizes the infrastructure of HealthPark Medical Center without duplicating essential services.

 What is the total cost of the new Children's Hospital?

-The policy of the Lee Memorial Health System Board of Directors is to allocate no more than 50% of the previous years’ operating gain to capital projects.
+The policy of the Lee Health Board of Directors is to allocate no more than 50% of the previous years’ operating gain to capital projects.
 Given historical returns of less than 3%, this would amount to $25 million that is spread across the entire health care system for all capital expansion and equipment needs.

-Lee Memorial will continue to monitor operating gains and contribute whatever is possible from annual operating gains towards expediting the Children’s Hospital Tower.
+Lee Health will continue to monitor operating gains and contribute whatever is possible from annual operating gains towards expediting the Children’s Hospital Tower.
 However, philanthropy is the quickest way of ensuring that the Tower gets built.